Wildlife of Japan: Flora

 Conifer plantations have replaced natural forest in many areas.
 Commonly grown trees include the hinoki cypress (Chamaecyparis obtusa), Japanese red pine (Pinus densiflora), Japanese black pine (Pinus thunbergii), sakaki evergreen (Cleyera japonica) and Japanese red cedar (Cryptomeria japonica).
 The last is Japan's tallest conifer reaching 40 metres in height.

-Bamboo grows abundantly in Japan with around 400 to 500 different species including the dwarf bamboos known as sasa and the taller kinds known as take which can reach 20 metres in height.
+Bamboo grows abundantly in Japan with around 400 to 500 species including the dwarf bamboos known as sasa and the taller kinds known as take which can reach 20 meters.

 Many plants have been introduced to Japan from mainland Asia including important crops like rice and garden plants such as the chrysanthemum.
 Since the Meiji Restoration, increasing numbers of plants have come from Europe, North America and elsewhere.
 Native food plants include the water dropwort (Oenanthe javanica) and wasabi (Wasabia japonica).

+Conservation

+In 1897 Japan passed a law that protects forests for a variety of purposes, including to prevent erosion, protect river sources, and to support fish ecosystems.
+As of 2023, 12 million hectares are protected.
+Some fishermen have worked to maintain forests in coastal areas, with coastal waters subsequently having greater fish biodiversity.
+Japan's Ministry of the Environment has taken several measure to conserve native wildlife such as hunting restrictions, captive breeding programs, and habitat protection and restoration.
+The feeding of wild animals by humans (esayari) has led to local governments issuing fines and other means to lessen the dependence on humans for food and adverse changes in natural behavior.